prathammehta/VITAcademics-V3/README.md

 The best VITAcademics Ever.
 Period.

-An projet at VIT university that helps students access academic data on the go.
+An project at VIT university that helps students access academic data on the go.

 Feel free to contribute.